rankutah/blog/sites/rank-utah/content/services/website-design.md

 Yes.
 Managed hosting and your website name is included.

 ### Do I own the site?
 Yes, you own the site from day one.
-If at any time you cancel services I can work with you to transfer your site to a new developer.
+If services are canceled, help is provided to transfer the site to a new developer.

 ### Are there upfront fees?
 No. Pricing is a flat monthly cost that includes domain renewal, hosting, a simple monthly report, and ongoing support and updates.
 Details are on the [pricing page](/pricing).